extremenetworks/ipfabric-docs/docs/source/solutions/ipfabric/overview.rst

 Currently VDX switches have ZTP enabled on them by default, which eases the configuration and deployment of new switches when they boot.
-However, ZTP by itself is not sufficient to configure switches to participate in an IP Fabric.
-IP Fabric Solution helps users transition from a TRILL-based cluster to an IP Fabric deployment.
+However, ZTP by itself is not sufficient to configure switches to participate in an IP Fabric. |ipf| helps users transition from a TRILL-based cluster to a Layer 3, IP Fabric deployment. |ipf| also provides a CLI client that enables IP Fabric automation.
+With |ipf|, you can specify configurations that you want for an IP Fabric, including:

-IP Fabric Solution also provides a CLI client that enables IP Fabric automation.
-With IP Fabric Solution, you can specify configurations that you want for an IP Fabric, including:
+* Spine Autonomous System Number (ASN) range (required)

-* Spine Autonomous System Number (ASN) ranges
+* Leaf ASN range (required)
-* Leaf ASN ranges
+* Peer-to-Peer link IP address (required)
-* Peer-to-Peer links
+* Loopback port number (required)
-* Loopback port number
+* Loopback port IP address range (required)
 * BGP multi-hop setting
 * BFD settings
 * Basic extended virtual private network (EVPN) settings

-* Loopback port IP range
+|ipf| automatically configures switches when they are added to an IP Fabric, checks

-IP Fabric Solution automatically configures switches when they are added to an IP Fabric, checks the current configuration on the switches (IP Fabric Switches only), and displays IP Fabric topology in a selected format (such as a PDF, JPEG, or PNG).
+the current configuration on the switches, and displays IP Fabric topology in a selected format (such as a PDF, JPEG, or PNG).

 .. figure:: ../../_static/images/ipfabric_topology.jpg